directus/directus/docs/reference/sdk.md

 SDK uses `localStorage` on browsers and the memory itself on Node.js to save tokens.
 This behavior can be configured in [`options.storage.mode`](#options.storage.mode).
-The `LocalStorage` is only available on browsers and the `MemoryStorage` is not persitent, i.e., once you leave the tab or quit the process, you will need to authenticate again.
+The `LocalStorage` is only available on browsers and the `MemoryStorage` is not persistent, i.e., once you leave the tab or quit the process, you will need to authenticate again.

 If you want to use multiple instances of the SDK you should set a different [`prefix`](#options.storage.prefix) for each one.